Well, that is fantastic, isn’t it? It feels as if we have been taught all wrong and wasted all of the time we’ve spent cramming words.

 Unless taught grammar in school most people will never even think about they way they speak when using their mother tongue.
 When asking an English speaking child to describe the taste of sugar, they will without trying to compile a perfectly structured sentence, tell you that it is sweet.
 (If they understand the concept of tastes, that is.)
 They will not tell you that it are sweet…

 This is what made me think about the way we usually learn languages.
 We use a dictionary for every word and try to understand the grammar instead of automating our brains to do it themselves.
-I had an English teacher who said that you can never say that you do not know, for chances that you have at least once come in contact with that thing is far greater than you never once seeing it.
+I had an English teacher who said that you can never say that you do not know something.
+She explained the chances of your having seen it, is far greater than not.
 We do not trust our brains enough to let them do the work.

 How to learn languages better

 I mentioned before that we are programmed in our mother tongue.
 I believe that we should program our brains in the language we are learning.
 The most important thing to do once you are more fluent is to start thinking in the language you are learning.
 Before that you have to do a thing which Alex Rawlings, in his book How to Speak Any Language Fluently, describes as reading with your eyes closed.

 This doesn’t literally mean to close your eyes while reading.
 It means that you should read without using a dictionary too often…

 Yep, that is how we program our brains.
 The rules for reading closed eyes is never to look up a word unless: